 To create a program that allows the classroom teacher to enhance the students’ mental wellbeing and connection to self and others.
 To strengthen a child’s tools around resiliency, self-esteem, confidence, and self- worth.
 To teach students how to access their internal world of emotions in order to have a healthy external world of friendships, school, and extracurricular activities.
 To create a more balanced child in order to handle challenging situations as an adolescent.
 Similar to schools P.E. or physical education programs, we believe that all schools should have an M.E. or Mental Education program to support overall health and wellbeing.

 - To build stronger students who will have deeper access to their emotions.

-To give children tools to deal with their emotions.
+- To give children tools to deal with their emotions.

-To combat the high rates of anxiety, depression, suicide, and addiction in children and young adults.
+- To combat the high rates of anxiety, depression, suicide, and addiction in children and young adults.

 - To teach social and emotional skills around conflict resolution, team dynamics, and decision-making.

 - To experience being vulnerable in order to make deeper connections with their classmates.

-To teach how to let go of toxic and unhealthy emotions.
+- To teach how to let go of toxic and unhealthy emotions.

-To feel that they are not alone in life and they can always reach out to other people for support.
+- To feel that they are not alone in life and they can always reach out to other people for support.